JackSlateur/backurne/README.md

  - `RBD` is the core technology used by `backurne` : it provides snapshot export, import, diff, mapping etc.
  - `ssh` is used to transfert the snapshots between the live clusters and the backup cluster. `RBD` can be manipulated over TCP/IP, but without encryption nor compression, thus this solution was not kept.
- - `md5sum` (or other, see the configuration) is used to check the consistancy between snapshots.
-Cryptographic properties of md5 (well ..) are not required, but this tool is the most deployed, thus is the default.
-Using xxHash or murmur3 is a more efficient.
+ - `xxhash` (or other, see the configuration) is used to check the consistancy between snapshots.
  - `rbd-nbd` is used to map a specific backup and inspect its content.
  - `kpartx` is used to explode partition tables into multiple block devices.